Ada-C7/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion -
+When a method is called again within the method.

-- Recursive Case
+- Recursive Case -
+Any case along the stack within a recursive method that would trigger the internal recursive portion of the method to be called.

-- Base Case
+- Base Case -
+The case within the method that once satisfied, breaks the loop.

-- Activation Chain/Stack
+- Activation Chain/Stack -
+The stack of routines activated one after another, say A, then B, then, C.

-- Activation Record/Call
+- Activation Record/Call -
+The history of input calls to the method as the method recurses, keeping track of the progress toward the base case for instance.

-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep -
+The method continues to call itself in an infinite loop adding too much to the stack

-- Tail Recursion
+- Tail Recursion -
+It's a subroutine call performed as the final action of the method.

 ## Tracing through a recursive method